jamescourtney/FlatSharp/README.md

 - **FlatSharp.Runtime**: The runtime library.
 You always need this.
 - **FlatSharp.Compiler**: Build time compiler for generating C# from an FBS schema.

 FlatSharp is a mature library and has been shipped to production at Microsoft, Unity3D, and others.
 Full status can be found at [ProjectStatus.md](ProjectStatus.md).
+FlatSharp is [extensively tested](https://github.com/jamescourtney/FlatSharp/wiki/Testing), using Mutation Testing, Code Coverage, Oracle Testing, and other techniques to ensure the library doesn't regress.

 ### Getting Started
 If you're completely new to FlatBuffers, take a minute to look over [the FlatBuffer overview](https://google.github.io/flatbuffers/index.html#flatbuffers_overview).
 Additionally, it's worth the time to understand the different elements of [FlatBuffer schemas](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html).